To ensure the longevity of this piece, avoid sunlight, dampness and hot or cold conditions.

 Our sofas are generally made with loose covers for easy cleaning.
 For best results, dry clean only as it reduces the chance of shrinkage.
 We also advise no spot cleaning.
-Avoid excessive sunlight as this will lead to the colour fading.
+Avoid sunlight as this will lead to the colour fading.

 The cushion inners are made up of two layers.
 The top and bottom layers contain microfibre for comfort and the core is made from a foam mix for extra stability.